What Counts as Community Service

 - Directly benefit a member of the family of the applicant or student, as applicable.

 - Include donation of money or items as community service.

 - Include participation in fund-raising events, but may include volunteering to assist in the administration of the event.
 For example, participating as a "walker" in a "cancer walk" to raise money for cancer research does not qualify as community service; but volunteering to assist with registration, set-up or similar activities at the event may qualify as community service.

 Community service may be performed with or under the direction of a faith-based organization, but must not include religious proselytizing or persuasion.

-Existing Nevada Promise Scholars (current college students)
+Continuing Nevada Promise Scholars (current college students)

 January 1: First set of 8 community service hours must be completed and submitted.

-June 1: Second set of 8 community service hours must be completed and submitted.
+May 1: Second set of 8 community service hours must be completed and submitted.

 New Nevada Promise Candidates (current high school seniors)